 Rachel Levine was born on October 28, 1957 to parents Melvin and Lillian Levine.
-She was assigned male at birth and went by the first name of Richard until she transitioned as an adult.
+She was assigned male at birth.
 Levine and her older sister, Bonnie, grew up in Wakefield, Massachusetts (in the greater Boston area).
 Her parents were both attorneys; her mother was the only woman to graduate from Boston University Law School in 1946.
 Raised in a Jewish household, she celebrated her bar mitzvah and attended synagogue with her family.
 Levine went to the all-boys prep school Belmont Hill, where she played football and hockey and participated in glee club and drama.

 Levine graduated from Harvard College in 1979 and enrolled at Tulane University School of Medicine.
 There she discovered a passion for pediatrics, specifically adolescent medicine, as she found teenagers both challenging and stimulating.
 While at Tulane, she married fellow medical student Martha Peaslee-Levine, with whom she later had a son and daughter.
 (The couple divorced in 2013.)
 Levine graduated in 1983 and began her residency in pediatrics at Mount Sinai Hospital in New York City, where she was named chief resident in her final year.
 She also completed her fellowship in adolescent medicine at Mount Sinai in 1988.
 Levine then held staff positions at Mount Sinai and Lenox Hill and worked in private practice in New York City until 1993.
 She specialized in the treatment of adolescents suffering from eating disorders.